-For the year ended December 31, 2021, the Company recorded a provision for loan losses of \$3.4 million, compared to \$11.2 million for the previous year.
-The decrease in the provision for 2021 compared to 2020 was primarily due to an improving economy.
-See additional discussion regarding the Company's allowance for loan losses and reserve for off-balance sheet credit exposures at December 31, 2021 in "Financial Condition- Allowance for Loan Losses."
+For the year ended December 31, 2022, the Company recorded a provision for loan losses of \$6.6 million, compared to \$3.4 million for the previous year.
+The increase in the provision for 2022 compared to 2021 was primarily associated with the credit card portfolio.
+See additional discussion regarding the Company's allowance for loan losses and reserve for off-balance sheet credit exposures at December 31, 2022 in "Financial Condition- Allowance for Loan Losses."

-The maintenance of a high quality loan portfolio, with an adequate allowance for possible credit losses, will continue to be a primary management objective for the Company.
+The maintenance of a high-quality loan portfolio, with an adequate allowance for possible credit losses, will continue to be a primary management objective for the Company.